 1920 Vincenzo Scognamiglio is born in Naples, Italy.
 Doesn't sound familiar?
 Try Vincent Gardenia, who appears on the stage in The Wall, The Prisoner of Second Avenue, and Ballroom, as well as numerous films.

-1924 Passengers on a mysterious shipboard journey turn out to be the dead coasting toward the afterlife in Sutton Vane's drama Outward Bound, which opens a 144-performance run at the Ritz Theatre, with Alfred Lunt, Leslie Howard, and Margalo Gillmore.
+1924 Passengers on a mysterious shipboard journey turn out to be (spoiler alert) the dead coasting toward the afterlife in Sutton Vane's drama Outward Bound, which opens a 144-performance run at the Ritz Theatre, with Alfred Lunt, Leslie Howard, and Margalo Gillmore.

 1935 Judith Anderson and Helen Menken star in the opening night of The Old Maid, Zoe Akins' adaptation of Edith Wharton's novel about two sisters in love with the same man during the Civil War.
-It wins the Pulitzer Prize for drama and runs 305 performances at the Empire Theatre.
+It wins the Pulitzer Prize for Drama and runs 305 performances at the Empire Theatre.

 1943 Cole Porter's wartime soldiers-and-dancing-girls musical Something for the Boys stars Ethel Merman and Betty Garrett.
 It runs 422 performances at the Alvin Theatre.
 Songs include "Hey, Good Looking" and "By the Mississinewa."
 It is subsequently made into a film for Carmen Miranda.